WasabiThumb/jaws/README.md

 this here for myself), here's a guide.

 ### For Java (17)
+Reference the [test source for Java](https://github.com/WasabiThumb/jaws/blob/master/java/src/test/java/xyz/wasabicodes/jaws/JawsTest.java) for examples of how to use the library.

+#### With JitPack
+Add ``com.github.WasabiThumb:jaws:master-SNAPSHOT`` from the ``jitpack.io`` maven repo as a compile dependency to your project.
+See more info [here](https://jitpack.io/#WasabiThumb/jaws/master-SNAPSHOT).

+#### Building Locally
 1. Clone the repository and enter the ``java`` directory.
 2. Do ``./gradlew clean publishToMavenLocal`` (``./gradlew.bat`` for windows)
 3. Add ``xyz.wasabicodes.jaws`` as a dependency to your project